JrVerbiest/jrverbiest.github.io/README.md

   General engineering support.
 Data, signal processing (time series), sensor data cleansing and data preparation for statistical analysis, using different tools 🔨: Python, Pandas and SciPy.

-  As a researcher involved in the FWO-funded project, from dr. L. Moumdjian, *“Auditory-motor coupling in persons with a cerebellar impairment.”*, PI: prof. dr. P. Feys.
+  As a researcher involved in the FWO-funded project, from dr. L. Moumdjian (PI: prof. dr. P. Feys): “*Auditory-motor coupling in persons with a cerebellar impairment.*”.
 Co-author of several scientific publications (see publication list).

 - **Researcher** @ Karel de Grote University of Applied Science and Arts (KdG), Campus Hoboken, Antwerp, Belgium - part-time & fixed-term, Jan 2020 - Aug 2023.